kohcl17/pipeline_project/README.md

 7. The filtered contigs will be ranked by mutation distance as determined by MSA as well as number of clones based on UMIs.

+The graph below shows where the configuration parameters will be used and the sequence of processes in this pipeline.

 ## Input

 input.csv file with the following specifications: